d-gol/kubeflow_examples/README.md

 ### How to run?

-- Connect to one of the created Notebook Servers on https://ml.cern.ch/_/jupyter/
-    - Make sure the image is built on Kale
 - Open **mnist-kale/mnist-kale-katib.ipynb** in your Notebook server
 - On the left side, select Kubeflow Pipelines Deployment Panel
 - Toggle Enable